JochenKalmbach/StackWalker/README.md

 ### Loading the modules and symbols

 To successfully walk the callstack of a thread, *dbghelp.dll* requires that the modules are known by the library.
-Therefore you need to &quot;register&quot; each module of the process via [`SymLoadModule64`](http://msdn.microsoft.com/library/en-us/debug/base/symloadmodule64.asp).
+Therefore you need to "register" each module of the process via [`SymLoadModule64`](http://msdn.microsoft.com/library/en-us/debug/base/symloadmodule64.asp).
 To accomplish this you need to enumerate the modules of the given process.

 Starting with Win9x and W2K, it is possible to use the [ToolHelp32-API](http://msdn.microsoft.com/library/en-us/perfmon/base/tool_help_library.asp).
 You need to make a [snapshot (`CreateToolhelp32Snapshot`)](http://msdn.microsoft.com/library/en-us/perfmon/base/createtoolhelp32snapshot.asp) of the process and then you can enumerate the modules via [Module32First](http://msdn.microsoft.com/library/en-us/perfmon/base/module32first.asp) and [Module32Next](http://msdn.microsoft.com/library/en-us/perfmon/base/module32next.asp).
 Normally the ToolHelp functions are located in the *kernel32.dll* but on Win9x it is located in a separate DLL: *tlhelp32.dll*.
 Therefore we need to check the functions in both DLLs.